ayufan/gitlab-ci-multi-runner/docs/install/docker.md

       -v /var/run/docker.sock:/var/run/docker.sock \
       ayufan/gitlab-ci-multi-runner:latest
   ```
-  **note**: you need to use the same method for mounting you data volume as you did originally (`-v /PATH/TO/DATA/FOLDER:/data` or `--volumes-from multi-runner-data`)
+  **Note**: you need to use the same method for mounting you data volume as you
+      did originally (`-v /PATH/TO/DATA/FOLDER:/data` or `--volumes-from multi-runner-data`)

 #### Installing Trusted SSL Server Certificates

-If your GitLab CI server is using self-signed SSL certificates then you should make sure the GitLab CI server certificate is trusted by the gitlab-ci-multi-runner container for them to be able to talk to each other.
+If your GitLab CI server is using self-signed SSL certificates then you should
+make sure the GitLab CI server certificate is trusted by the gitlab-ci-multi-runner
+container for them to be able to talk to each other.

-The gitlab-ci-multi-runner image is configured to look for the trusted SSL certificates at `/data/certs/ca.crt`, this can however be changed using the `-e "CA_CERTIFICATES_PATH=/DIR/CERT"` configuration option.
+The gitlab-ci-multi-runner image is configured to look for the trusted SSL
+certificates at `/data/certs/ca.crt`, this can however be changed using the
+`-e "CA_CERTIFICATES_PATH=/DIR/CERT"` configuration option.

 Copy the `ca.crt` file into the `certs` directory on the data volume (or container).
-The `ca.crt` file should contain the root certificates of all the servers you want gitlab-ci-multi-runner to trust.
+The `ca.crt` file should contain the root certificates of all the servers you
-The gitlab-ci-multi-runner container will import the `ca.crt` file on startup so if your container is already running you may need to restart it for the changes to take place.
+want gitlab-ci-multi-runner to trust.
+The gitlab-ci-multi-runner container will
+import the `ca.crt` file on startup so if your container is already running you
+may need to restart it for the changes to take effect.